aelzenaar/ncea-notes/README.md

 ### Level Three
  * Waves (91523), mechanics (91524), modern physics (91525), and electromagnetism (91526): [full set of notes](L3%20Physics/externals.pdf), much terser and much
    longer than level 2, ideal for motivated students for self-study.
 A large amount of interest material in modern physics is included.
 Recommend L2 calculus with concurrent L3 calculus, but not strictly required.
+(Very short summary of required mathematics in introductory chapter.)
  * Problem sets related to the above notes can be found [in a subfolder](L3%20Physics/sheets).

 ## General Science (Level One)